meltano/handbook/src/_peopleops/index.md

 To manage SOC2 compliance, Meltano uses [Drata](https://handbook.meltano.com/company/tech-stack/#drata).
 Compliance from an individual standpoint includes two areas of particular note, as they affect all employees.
 These are as follows.

+### Policy Acceptance

+Meltano employees are required to accept company security policies in accordance with compliance framework requirements such as SOC2.
+By accepting these policies, employees acknowledge that they understand the policy and agree to comply.

 ### SOC2 and laptop provisioning

 As part of SOC2, Meltano needs to report on certain aspects of laptop configuration across the company.
 This includes -- but is not limited to -- screensaver locking, password manager, antivirus software and automatic updates.
 All of these must be enabled.
 Their status must be regularly reported.